Geoff-Goodwin-Dev/Psychic-Game/README.md

 * version 1.0 - Initialization of Readme, file structure and placeholder HTML file
 * version 2.0 - Updates to Index.html for game structure and initial variable declaration and function creation
+* version 2.1 - Updates to Index.html split JS into separate gameplay.js file and refined functions and gameplay structure

 ## Authors